FirestormViewer/phoenix-firestorm/doc/ci_release_parity.md

 The channel is Vulkanstorm-Release.
 Build numbers identify the CI run, so installer filenames need not equal the local filename.

+Crash reporting is disabled explicitly for Release and non-Release builds, USE_BUGSPLAT is OFF, and BUGSPLAT_DB is empty.
+The cache assertion enforces all four settings.
+The legacy macOS workflow also disables reporting and has no BugSplat symbol-upload step.
+No paid crash-reporting service is required.

 NV-00 reference/design: the existing CMake and viewer manifest consume build options, select libraries, compile native shaders and stage runtime assets.
 These are CPU build operations shared by both renderers.
 Configure the same